 Then came the announcement PJI had dreaded.
 On Monday, February 24 the California Secretary of State announced that the effort to repeal AB 1266 had failed.
 In response, PJI again asserted they had managed to put the law on hold claiming, “Until the fate of AB 1266 is resolved, the Co-ed Bathroom Bill is not in effect.”
 PJI vowed to not only inspect every bogus signature, they asserted that they would file suit against the law.
 Again, PJI’s burblings were largely ignored in the media.

-Back in November 2013, the TransAdvocate announced that PJI’s day of judgement was at hand.
+Back in November 2013, the TransAdvocate announced that PJI’s day of judgment was at hand.
 We called the actions we were taking “Judgement Day for PJI.”

 Part of Judgement Day for PJI was a social media education campaign called #JD4PJI.
 We encouraged the citizens of the internet to raise awareness of what PJI was hoping to do to trans kids in California and to Jane Doe in particular.
 We also asked people to change their social media icons to a purple “Not on my watch” avatar.